Select language:

 All people diagnosed with a blood cancer deserve access to the best possible treatment and care that is right for them no matter who they are or where they live.

-Professor John Seymour AM, co-chair of the Blood Cancer Taskforce, discusses Optimal Care Pathways in the below video:
+Professor John Seymour AM, co-chair of the Blood Cancer Taskforce, Chris Tanti CEO of Leukaemia Foundation and co-chair of the Blood Cancer Taskforce, and Dr Hui-Peng Lee chair of the OCP Steering Committee discuss Optimal Care Pathways in the below video:

-The blood cancer Optimal Care Pathways project is an initiative of the Blood Cancer Taskforce and was jointly led by the Australasian Leukaemia & Lymphoma Group (ALLG) and the Haematology Society of Australia and New Zealand (HSANZ), with support from the Leukaemia Foundation.
+The blood cancer Optimal Care Pathways project is an initiative of the Blood Cancer Taskforce and was jointly led by the Australasian Leukaemia & Lymphoma Group (ALLG) and the Haematology Society of Australia and New Zealand (HSANZ), with support from the Leukaemia Foundation to deliver a total of 11 OCPs.